GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 Since 2014, the 3rd battalion has provided assistance to the Georgia Army National Guard 178th Military Police Company based in Monroe, Ga., and the 1-121 Infantry Unit based in Winder, Ga.

-While some of those missions provided additional Soldier support, more recently, the 3rd Battalion has been involved opposing force training.
+While some of those missions provided additional Soldier support, more recently, the 3rd Battalion has been involved in opposing force training that assists the Army National Guard in pre-deployment readiness.

-Other Mission Essential Task List (METL) and Soldier skills training includes:
+Other Mission Essential Task List (METL) and Soldier skills training include:
 •	CPR and first aid
 •	Land navigation
 •	Radio communication